 2024 at a Glance: Adapting

-Looking back on 2024, it has been about making intentional choices, focusing on quality over quantity, and embracing changes in both my personal and professional life.
+Looking back on 2024, it has been about making intentional choices, focusing on quality over quantity, and surrendering to the fact that things are always going to be changing.
 This is the fourth year I’ve been running Copy & Co, and it has taught me that growth isn’t always about doing more.
 Sometimes, it’s about doing less, but doing it better.

-I have to admit that the rise of generative AI has forced me to adapt in ways I didn’t expect.
-But before diving into this new AI-driven world, I’ve found myself having to take a pause and slow things down to really reassess where I even want to go, and how I want to approach it.
+The rise of generative AI has forced me to adapt in ways I didn’t expect.
+Before knowing exactly how to dive into this new AI-driven world, I’ve had to take lots of little pauses throughout the year and slow things down to reassess where I even want to go, and how I want to approach it.

 Researching AI

 I’m as interested in the technology as I am in the ethics that come with it.
 AI is moving FAST (!), but not everyone has the same access to it.
 I work with challenger brands that are all about innovation, and small businesses with big goals, but they don’t always have the resources to stay on top of the latest tools or understand how to use them properly.
-Some are excited about the potential of AI, but there’s a gap when it comes to learning the ins and outs of these technologies, especially in a way that’s inclusive.
+Some are excited about the potential of AI, but there’s a gap when it comes to learning the ins and outs of these technologies.

 Slowing down to move forward

 The benefit of taking on fewer clients has been more focus.
-I’ve been able to dig deeper into each project, build stronger relationships, and create better work overall.
-It’s a reminder that sometimes slowing down allows for better, more meaningful progress.
+I’ve been able to dig deeper into each project, and outside of Copy & Co, I’ve also been able to do more book writing and personal writing than ever before.

 In September, I was thrilled to start working with an AI company in the States that truly inspires me.
 Their mission is all about using AI in a way that’s both innovative and responsible.
 The team is made up of super smart, driven people who genuinely care about the work they’re doing, and their investors back that vision with more than just funding.
 It’s been energising to be part of something so aligned with my values.